leo-lox/camelus/README.md

 ### 5.1 Login, Registration and Providers

 For handling login, registration and state management a **Provider** is utilized to manage state and share data across widgets.
-Providers make data easily accessible throughout the app and keep it in sync across different parts of the UI.

 **Overview**: The app includes a login and registration flow where users input their credentials.
 These credentials are validated and authenticated.
 Once authenticated, the user receives a token which is securely stored locally or in memory.
-The user is logged in even after restarting the app.
+The user is logged in even after restarting the app securely.

-To manage and propagate authentication data throughout the app, **ChangeNotifier** is used as follows:
+To manage and propagate authentication data throughout the app, **ChangeNotifier** is used as described below:

-In my app a **UserModel** class likely extends **ChangeNotifier**.
-This class holds the user’s authentication data (e.g., login status, user profile information).
-Whenever the user logs in or updates their profile, the **UserModel** notifies all listening widgets that the data has changed.
+In the app, an **UserModel** class likely extends **ChangeNotifier**.
+This class holds the user’s authentication data (e.g. login status, user profile information).
+Whenever the users log in or update their profiles, the **UserModel** notifies all listening widgets that the data has changed.
 For instance, when the user logs in, the **UserModel** updates with the new authentication details and any part of the app that relies on this data (like profile screens or home pages) will rebuild automatically to reflect the latest state.
 The `login` and `logout` methods update the user’s state and trigger a UI rebuild by calling `notifyListeners()`.
 By using ChangeNotifierProvider the app ensures whenever the UserModel state changes (such as after a successful login) all the widgets that depend on this data can reactively rebuild